3t8U/portfolio/readme.md

 ## Description

-_This is the most current version of my profile._
+_This is the most current version of my profile.Page can also be viewed through GitHub Pages @ https://3t8u.github.io/portfolio/_

 ## Setup/Installation Requirements